-The office refused Brunetti’s request because it said FUCT was the “phonetic equivalent” of the past tense of a vulgar word, and determined that federal law prohibits the registration of trademarks that consist of “scandalous” subject matter.
+But the office did not buy Brunetti’s explanation.
+Instead, it said the word was the “phonetic equivalent” of the past tense of what sounds like a vulgar term.
+It refused Brunetti’s request determining that federal law prohibits the registration of trademarks that consist of “scandalous” subject matter.